rodrigo-bravo/api-backend/README.md

-# description-keeper
+# Book
-Javascript backend to create, store, and edit personal notes and books using MongoDB, Express, and Node.js.
+Javascript backend to create, store, and edit user text-input (stored as "books") using MongoDB, Express, and Node.js.

 ##Start
 **npm install**